Godspeed (Camila Cabello song)

-"Godspeed" is a song by American singer Camila Cabello from the reissue of her fourth studio album, C,XOXO (Magic City Edition) (2024).
+"Godspeed" (stylized in all caps) is a song by American singer Camila Cabello from the deluxe edition of her fourth studio album, C,XOXO (Magic City Edition) (2024).
+Cabello co-wrote the song with Jasper Harris, Pablo Díaz-Reixa (El Guincho), Mark Williams, Raul Cubina, and Zack Sekoff, while Harris and Guincho produced the track.

 Live performances

 Cabello debuted the performance of the song along with "June Gloom" at the 2024 MTV Video Music Awards on September 11, 2024.

 Later, Cabello performed the song at BBC Radio 1's Live Lounge on October 1, 2024.